 History of Q & Kevin Brittingham

-You can’t talk about the Honey Badger without going over the history of the firearm and the company and its core team.
-The gun predates the actual company and was originally developed at a company called Advanced Armament Corp (AAC) to meet the requirements of a military solicitation and to replace and improve on the HK MP5SD.
+The gun predated Q, LLC and was originally developed at Advanced Armament Corp (AAC) to meet military solicitation requirements and replace and improve on the HK MP5SD.

 Photos of the Honey Badger were released around 2009(ish), and since then, it is featured in multiple video games, including the Call of Duty Series, Splinter Cell, and The Division 2.

-AAC was a big part of the normalization of suppressors and had unique forward-thinking marketing campaigns that created a raving fanbase.
+AAC was a big part of the normalization of suppressors and had unique, forward-thinking marketing campaigns that created a raving fanbase.
 They even had one campaign that offered customers a free can if they got a tattoo of the AAC logo.

 Controversy often surrounds Kevin’s dealings.
-To many, Kevin is either a hero, villain, or just a guy.
+To many, Kevin is either a hero, villain or just a guy.
 But one thing is for certain, the companies he’s been a part of have created products that, in their time, stand out from their peers.

 At the same time, people who own the Honey Badger realize that it’s a no-nonsense gun with every aspect designed around the purpose-built mission of creating the lightest and well-built gun in its class.